 Verizon PESTEL/PESTLE Analysis & Recommendations

-Verizon Communications (Verizon Wireless) PESTEL/PESTLE Analysis, political, economic, sociocultural, technological, ecological, legal factors, telecommunications case study
+Verizon PESTEL analysis, PESTLE analysis, political, economic, sociocultural, technological, ecological, legal external factors, telecommunications case study

 A Verizon office building in East Orange, New Jersey in 2009.
-A PESTEL/PESTLE analysis of Verizon Communications, Inc., the parent company of Verizon Wireless, identifies opportunities for global growth based on external factors in the remote or macro-environment of the telecommunications and related industries.
+This PESTEL analysis (PESTLE analysis) of Verizon Communications Inc. identifies opportunities for global growth based on external factors in the remote or macro-environment of the telecommunications industry.
 (Photo: Public Domain)

-The results of this PESTEL/PESTLE analysis of Verizon Communications, Inc. can guide strategic management efforts.
+The results of this PESTLE analysis of Verizon Communications Inc. can guide strategic management.
 Managers can evaluate business performance and market conditions through this external analysis.
-For example, an analysis of the macro-environmental factors in the wireless telecommunications industry provides information for the evaluation of the performance of Verizon Wireless.
-The external factors in the remote or macro-environment have varying degrees of significance to the company.
-It is essential to develop and implement strategies accordingly, based on the conditions of the industry environment, to ensure that Verizon’s development accounts for the opportunities and threats in the target markets of the business.
+For example, this PESTEL analysis provides information for evaluating Verizon’s wireless services.
+Considering the varying degrees of significance of external factors, the company implements strategies that match the condition of the telecommunications industry environment to address the opportunities and threats in target markets.

-In this component of the PESTEL/PESTLE analysis, the effects of governments on Verizon and the industry environment are considered.
+In this component of the PESTEL analysis, the effects of governments on Verizon and the industry environment are considered.
 Governmental policies and actions can impose limits or create opportunities for business growth in the remote or macro-environment.
-In this case of Verizon Communications, Inc., the following political external factors are notable in the information and communications technologies and services industry:
+In this case of Verizon Communications Inc., the following political factors are notable in the industry:

 1. Governmental move to open markets (opportunity and threat)